algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 #### C. Accessibility

-Since the programme will be used via the interface, the users are the blending manager of the House Krug by installing the application on their computer or phone but also the informatic service (or equivalent to this one).
+The program will be accessible by a text file to enter data like the formula (in percentage), the similarity expected (in percentage) or also each tank available and returns a text file with the steps, the percentage of similarity

 ### IV.
 Success evaluation